 Spotted deer breeding occurs year-round, and males produce sperm year-round.
 But testosterone levels drop during their antler development.
 Females have regular menstrual cycles, each lasting three weeks.
 Females can become pregnant again two weeks after giving birth.

 The newborn is kept hidden by the mother for a week after birth, which is a shorter period than most other deer.
 If the fawn dies, the mother may become pregnant again during that year.
 Deer mothers can be pregnant twice a year.
 Babies continue to grow up to seven or eight years.
+The average lifespan is around 22 years.
+However, the longevity in the wild is only five to ten years.

 Physical Features

 Deer males’ height at the shoulder is 90-100 cm, and females 65-75 cm.
 The head-to-body length is about 1.7 meters.
 A mature deer can weigh up to 98-110 kg.
+Males are larger than females and only males have antlers.

 Treates & conservation